stadium-software/css-utilities/README.md

 ## Overflow

-The overflow setting determines whether an element is scrollable or not.
+The overflow sett determines whether an element is scrollable or not.
 Apply to height- or width-restricted elements.

 ### Overflow hidden
-For non-scrolling elements with hidden overflow
+For non-scroll elements with hidden overflow

 **Class name**
 ```css